Results: Mike Braun wins Indiana Republican senate primary

 "If you're still interested in trying to get some things done in Washington, you know where it's been such a disappointment over the last few years, make sure you get out because in the case of Indiana you've got somebody who's going to bring a new dynamic there," Braun said.

-And Congressman Luke Messer was touting his Indiana Red Republican credentials.
+And Messer was touting his Indiana Red Republican credentials.

 "Everywhere we go my message is the same, I am who I say I am, I'm a pro-life, pro-Second Amendment conservative who supports President Trump," Messer said.

-The irony for voters is that all three candidates share a similar ideology.
+The irony for voters was that all three candidates share a similar ideology.

 "They're all very conservative they all have similar records on economics, taxes foreign policy, the national rifle association, pro-life and they're still attacking each other trying to distinguish themselves," said Dan Buksa, Vice Chairman of the Munster Republican Party.

-The candidates have resorted to mocking one another with ugly nicknames throughout the campaign... something the party hopes they can put behind them by November, but for this primary has frustrated some voters.
+The candidates resorted to mocking one another with ugly nicknames throughout the campaign, something the party hopes they can put behind them by November, but for this primary has frustrated some voters.

 "Well, I guess I don't like all the name calling, back and forth and I just wish they would stick to the basic information about what they believe in," said Mary Paulette Miller.